Chicago Lipitor Injury Lawyers

 - Internal blood clots

-Statins such as Lipitor increase the risk of Type Ii diabetes.
-Type II diabetes is a condition which affects a patients body to produce or properly use insulin.
-Insulin is a natural hormone, which helps humans maintain their weight and convert food into glucose, which is then used for energy.
+Statins such as Lipitor increase the risk of Type II diabetes.
+Type II diabetes is a condition which affects a patient’s ability to produce or properly use insulin.
+Insulin is a natural hormone that helps humans maintain their weight and convert food into glucose, which is then used for energy.

 Compelling medical studies have demonstrated the link between the use of Lipitor and the increased risk of developing Type II diabetes.
 Indeed, they were so persuasive that the U.S. Food and Drug Administration (FDA) instructed Pfizer to warn patients and medical professionals about the diabetes link in updated warning labels.

 Lipitor is said to contribute to the development of Type II diabetes by raising the blood glucose levels of patients.
 As blood sugar levels rise, patients take on a greater risk for hypertension and/or stroke.

 Patients who are taking Lipitor should watch out for the following symptoms that indicate the onset of Type II diabetes, including: